bwqr/yelken/examples/hello-world/README.md

 It is time to play with this example by changing templates and inserting new data.
 Please make sure that you run `docker-compose down` after changing the **init.sql** since this script is only run when database starts up for the first time.
-To make changes in templates take effect, you need to stop and run `docker-compose up` again.
+Changes in templates are automatically refreshed when you reload the page.